-In the Fall of 2018, she will release her inaugural Stay Thirsty Poets anthology under her own imprint, A Rove-Over Book.
+In January 2019, she will release her inaugural Stay Thirsty Poets - Vol. I anthology under her own imprint, A Rove-Over Book.

 Abriana Jetté earned an M.F.A. in Poetry from Boston University, where she was a Robert Pinsky Global Fellow, and an M.A. in Creative Writing and English Literature from Hofstra University, where she graduated with Distinction.
 Her work has appeared in the American Literary Review, The Iron Horse Literary Review, Word Riot, The Boiler, Every Day Poets, and many other journals.
 She has received grants from the New York Foundation for the Arts, and residencies from The Renaissance House and The Southampton Writers Conference.
 She teaches at St. John's University and the City University of New York while she completes her Ph.D.